bradley27783/Python-Chatbot/README.md

 functionCaller.py, is that functionCaller-Vanilla.py is
 entirely my code and contains no other member's code.
-On the other hand, the functionCaller.py contains imports of members of my groups code and isn't successfully merged.
+On the other hand, the functionCaller.py contains imports of members of my groups code and isn't successfully merged (in this file I have stated where and who's code I am importing)